makersacademy/chitter-challenge/README.md

 * How can you RSpec/Capybara test that the peeps are displayed in reverse-chronological order? (presumably a feature test?)
 * How can you validate that new sign-ups (e.g. handle and email) on registration are unique? i.e. currently the same user can sign up again and again via the SQL query: INSERT INTO users_table.
+* Outstanding: Authentication feature - very confused on how to call out the unique ID attribute on User in the #authenticate and #create class methods.
+How do I test and implement the authentication feature?

 ----------------------------